oliverfischer83/dkp/README.md

 - fix: m+ chars in raid report, test with report vF2C8crAdja1QKhD
   - or show warning and abort if m+ logs in report
 - find other cloud hosting as backup
-- after uploading a loot log, show entries in raid day below (select date automatically)
 - code quality
   - unit tests for balance functions
   - constants for string field names where possible
-- add status flag to Player
-  - paused: dont show on balance view
-  - or only add player to dkp list, which has atleast one raid
-- unify data validation on export upload and loot editor changes
 - loot statistics (which loot dropt how often, raid progress, raid attendence, ...)
-- season entry has field "players_ignored" to hide them from overview

 # Release info
 - tagging releases